 for Electrical Engineers.
 Label the examples with both major and level,

 such as "Computer Science - Excellent".

-Special note for Computer Science - Only the Computer Science track
+Special note for Computer Science - Be sure to also label by

 Senior Project assessment binders must additionally contain: